MarcusSmith/ipaHelper/README.md

 Rezips left over temporary files from Summary command with the --dont-clean option as *outputfile*

-*Outputfile* must be an app, ipa, or zip file.
+*Outputfile* must be an app, ipa, appex, or zip file.

 #### VERIFY ####